YB1425/Text_Simplification/README.md

 The project includes the following files:

 - `app.py`: The main Python script that defines the Gradio interface and integrates the Hugging Face text-to-text pipeline for text simplification.
-- `pipeline_notebook.ipynb`: Demonstrates how the Hugging Face text-to-text pipeline works without Gradio.
+- `1_simple_pipeline_notebook.ipynb`: Demonstrates how the Hugging Face text-to-text pipeline works without Gradio.
-- `gradionotebook.ipynb`: Showcases various Gradio components with hardcoded data.
+- `2_gradio_example_notebook.ipynb`: Showcases various Gradio components with hardcoded data.

 ## Features